stimulsoft/Samples-Dashboards.WEB-for-ASP.NET-MVC/README.md

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
-* Add Custom Function to the Designer
+* Adding a Custom Function to the Designer
-* Edit Dashboard in the Designer
+* Editing a Dashboard in the Designer
-* Export Dashboard from Code
+* Exporting and Printing a Dashboard from Code
-* Register Data for Dashboard Template
+* Registering a Data for the Dashboard
-* Runtime Dashboard Creation
+* Creating Dashboard at Runtime
-* Show Dashboard in the Viewer
+* Showing a Dashboard in the Viewer
 * Using the Dashboard Theme on the Website
 * Web Demo